Modular $S_4\times SU(5)$ GUT: Conclusion

 \subsection{Acknowledgements}

 We thank Ferruccio Feruglio for useful comments and Jun-Nan Lu for the help on figure plotting.
-GJD is supported by the National Natural Science Foundation of China under Grant Nos 11975224, 11835013 and 11947301.
+GJD is supported by the National Natural Science Foundation of China under Grant Nos 11975224, 11835013 and 11947301 and the Key Research Program of the Chinese Academy of Sciences under Grant NO. XDPB15.
 S.\,F.\,K. acknowledges the STFC Consolidated Grant ST/L000296/1 and the European Union's Horizon 2020 Research and Innovation programme under Marie Sk\l{}odowska-Curie grant agreement HIDDeN European ITN project (H2020-MSCA-ITN-2019//860881-HIDDeN).
 CYY is supported in part by the Grants No.~NSFC-11975130, No.~NSFC-12035008, No.~NSFC-12047533, by the National Key Research and Development Program of China under Grant No. 2017YFA0402200 and the China Post-doctoral Science Foundation under Grant No. 2018M641621.